Skylar-KyiShinKhant/Flappy-Bird/README.md

 # Flappy-Bird
-Flippy Bird is an endless runner game where players must guide a bird through obstacles by making it ascend.
+Flappy Bird is an endless runner game where players must guide a bird through obstacles by making it ascend.
 The objective is to achieve the longest flight possible while avoiding obstacles like pipes.

 <details>
 <summary>Table of Contents</summary>